briansunter/graph/site/src/content/logseq/how-to-take-smart-notes.md

 ## Conclusion

 I thoroughly enjoyed the How to Take Smart Notes book and recommend it to anyone engaging in notetaking or writing.
-My biggest takeaway is using notetaking to continually prime my brain for writing and  for a topic to emerge, rather than sitting down with a blank slate and trying to write something.
+My biggest takeaway is using notetaking to continually prime my brain for writing and waiting for a topic to emerge, rather than sitting down with a blank slate and trying to write something.

 I don't take his process too literally.
 Still, I like the idea of fleeting notes for ideas, literature notes that are highly connected to the source material, permanent notes which are applicable outside the source material and using these notes to power my writing.